Some properties of the A$_{\infty}$-nerve: Properties of the -nerves

-\begin{rem} In the case of dg-categories, Lurie proved in \cite{Lur2, prop.
-1.3.1.20} that the dg-nerve induces a right Quillen functor from the classical model structure on the category of (small) dg-categories (the first one in Example $\ref{T}$) to the Joyal model structure over sSet.
-Unfortunatly in the case of the category of $\mbox{A}_{\infty}$-categories there is no model structure, we will analyze this in a future work.
-So for every $\mbox{A}_{\infty}$-category we prefer using the quasi equivalent dg-nerve on representable modules.
-However there exists a canonical model structure (without limits) on the categories of $\mbox{A}_{\infty}$-algebras due to Lefevre \cite{Lef} and Le Grignou proves in \cite{LeG} that $\mbox{N}_{ \mbox{A}_{\infty}}$ preserves weak equivalences and fibrations in such a structure.
-Obviously this correspondence between equivalences and fibrations do not guarantee the existence of a right Quillen functor because of lack of limits. \end{rem}
+In the case of dg-categories, Lurie proved in \cite[Proposition 1.3.1.20]{Lur2} that the dg-nerve induces a right Quillen functor from the classical model structure on the category of (small) dg-categories (the first one in Example $\ref{T}$) to the Joyal model structure over sSet.\\ On the other hand, in the case of the category of $\mbox{A}_{\infty}$-categories the situation is much different.\ If $\mathbb{K}$ is a field, then the category of A$_{\infty}$-algebras has model structure without limits (\cite{Lef}) and Le Grignou proves in \cite{LeG} that $\mbox{N}_{ \mbox{A}_{\infty}}$ preserves weak equivalences and fibrations in such a structure.\ Obviously this correspondence between equivalences and fibrations do not guarantee the existence of a right Quillen functor because of lack of limits (see \cite{COS}).\ For A$_{\infty}$-categories we have the following result: